drhsqlite/fossil-mirror/www/rebaseharm.md

 # Rebase Considered Harmful

-Fossil deliberately does not implement "rebase", because the original designer of Fossil (and author of this article) considers rebase to be an anti-pattern to be avoided.
+Fossil deliberately omits a "rebase" command, because the original designer of Fossil (and author of this article) considers rebase to be an anti-pattern to be avoided.
 This article attempts to explain that point of view.

 ## 1.0 Rebasing is dangerous

-Everyone, even the most vocal advocates of rebase, agrees that rebase can cause problems when misused.
-All rebase documentation talks about the [golden rule of rebase][golden], that it should never be used on a public branch.
-Horror stories of misused rebase abound, and the rebase documentation devotes considerable space to hints on how to recover from rebase errors and/or misuse.
+Most people, even strident advocates rebase, agree that rebase can cause problems when misused.
+Rebase documentation talks about the [golden rule of rebase][golden]: that it should never be used on a public branch.
+Horror stories of misused rebase abound, and the rebase documentation devotes considerable space toward explaining how to recover from rebase errors and/or misuse.

 Sometimes sharp and dangerous tools are justified, because they accomplish things that cannot be
 (easily) done otherwise.
-But rebase does not fall into that category.
+But rebase does not fall into that category, because rebase provides no new capabilities.
+To wit:
-It provides no new capabilities, as we shall see in the next section:

 ## 2.0 A rebase is just a merge with historical references omitted